Murtaz05/mock_interviewer/README.md

 - **AI-Driven Questions**: Dynamically generate interview questions tailored to the job role and resume details.
 - **Real-Time Feedback**: Provide constructive feedback for candidate responses to improve performance.
 - **Audio Integration**: Convert questions and feedback into speech for an immersive experience.
-- **Conversation History**: Maintain a complete history of the interview for review and analysis.
+- **Conversation History**: Download a complete history of the interview for review and analysis.
 - **Resume Feedback**: Highlight strengths and areas for improvement in the candidate's resume.

 ---